chihirokondo/wl_mpi/README.md

-# wl_mpi
-Parallelization of the Wang-Landau method by MPI.
+#Parallelization of the Wang-Landau method by MPI.